Ever wondered if you can actually screw into wood filler without turning your project into a DIY disaster? You’re not alone!

 When it has dried, it can be sanded smooth to the wooden surface, cut, planed, drilled into (for pilot holes to align screws, as well as the screw holes themselves), nailed into, screwed into, painted, or stained, just like real wood.
 In fact, when drilling into DAP, a pilot hole is a good idea – it will guide the screw into the center of the hole where it will be most effective.

 Of all the wood fillers mentioned, DAP will dry to the hardest degree and will be 3-times as strong as the wood.
 Epoxy comes in second.
-Water-based and petroleum-based wood fillers, the softest of the hard fillers, come in third unless a hardener is added to them.
+Water- and petroleum-based wood fillers, the softest of the hard fillers, come in third unless a hardener is added.

 Hardeners For Wood Fillers